 Our Internal Policies

 We have considered our internal policies in respect of measures which could assist in the prevention of modern slavery from taking place in our business dealings are kept under review on an annual basis.

 We follow the principles of good corporate governance and Enterprise Risk Management and do not tolerate any malpractice, whether committed by senior managers, staff, suppliers or contractors acting on our behalf (“our Governance Framework”).

 A Code of Conduct (“Code”) is included in our Governance Framework and applies to all directors, officers and employees and requires that they adhere to the Principles of Conduct and Ethics (the “Principles”).
 The Principles state that staff must act with integrity, objectivity, confidentiality and in a professional manner.
 Staff are encouraged to report any practices or actions where they believe these to be inappropriate or inconsistent with the Code or that may compromise the ethical standards or integrity of the organisation.

 The procedure for reporting inappropriate, unethical or inconsistent practices with the Code is set out in our Whistleblowing Policy.
 This policy provides for a member of staff to report any improper conduct or unethical behaviour in the first instance to their manager, senior manager or the Chief Executive Officer directly if they wish.

 Where they feel that they cannot raise a concern with these individuals, they may make contact on a confidential basis with the Chairman of the Audit Committee, after which their report will be investigated and considered by all of the Non-Executive Directors.
 At all times during any investigation the Whistleblower’s identity will be kept confidential.
 Staff members are reminded of their right to raise concerns under the Whistleblowing Policy, and to consult with associated guidance, by the Chairman of the Audit Committee annually.

 Utmost Limited accepts a range of goods and services from suppliers located across the globe, although the majority of suppliers have their operations locally in the Isle of Man or the United Kingdom.
-Goods and services utilised by us consist of catering, cleaning, office furniture and stationary, Information Technology, property maintenance and utilities.
+Goods and services utilised by us consist of catering, cleaning, office furniture and stationery, Information Technology, property maintenance and utilities.